RussTedrake/underactuated/Developers.md

 sys.path.append('/home/russt/manipulation')
 ```

+## Sorting imports in VS Code

+First `pip install isort`.
+Then in the command pallet, run `Python Refactor:Sort Imports`.

 ## Setting up PyCharm

 In `Settings > Python Interpreter`, I set up a new "system interpreter".
 Then in